This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Origins’ website states that they don’t believe in testing on animals for

 However, Origins admits that “some countries where Origins is sold require animal testing on all imported cosmetics as part of their regulator safety process.”

 Below is a screenshot of what is currently stated on Origins’ website:

-The disclaimer that “some countries where Origins is sold require animal testing” implies Origins may be selling their products in mainland China where animal testing is required by law for all imported cosmetics.
+The general disclaimer that “some countries where Origins is sold require animal testing” usually implies cosmetic companies are selling their products in mainland China where animal testing is required by law for most imported cosmetics.

 I found evidence of several stores and retailers throughout mainland China selling Origins products, confirming Origins’ statement that their products are required by law to be tested on animals in China.

 Below are a couple screenshots from origins.com.cn website:

 Because of Origins’ decision to sell its products in-stores in mainland China, they must consent and pay the Chinese government to test their products on animals.
 That’s why most cosmetics brands selling in mainland China retail stores cannot be considered cruelty-free in 2021.

 Although Origins may not be conducting these animal tests themselves, they are knowingly allowing Chinese authorities to test their products on animals in order to sell in China.